 "First, we had a sample of the lead screw with shaft end support made by Mr. Krause, Head of Additive Manufacturing at igus.
 The 3D-printed component impressed us very much with its quality, stability, strength, dimensional accuracy, and the operating characteristics between shaft end support and lead screw.
 After revision and improvement, we commissioned all components of the "shaft end support – lead screw" concept from the 3D printing service."

 for automatic cup tray adjustment in fully automatic coffee machines

 "Thanks to their individual geometrical designs, the plain bearings made of proven iglidur materials supplied by the igus 3D printing service enable us to design completely new solutions for various applications in our cutting and winding machines.
 The printed parts are now also used in batch-produced components.
 Newly developed parts can also be quickly implemented and tested thanks to test samples that are usually provided at very short notice."

 Kampf Schneid- und Wickeltechnik GmbH & Co.
 KG

-Inspired by Formula 1, the student teams of the "Formula Student Germany" construction competition compete with each other.
-For constructing their racing cars, the Formula Student Team from Weingarten near Ravensburg needed customised plastic pinions, among other things.
-Using the igus 3D printing service, these components were not only produced quickly, but also made of wear-resistant iglidur material.
+Inspired by Formula 1, student teams compete against each other in the "Formula Student Germany" design competition.
+One of the parts the Formula Student Team from Weingarten near Ravensburg needed to construct their racing cars was customised plastic pinions.
+The igus 3D printing service produced these components quickly from wear-resistant iglidur material.